Diffserv Code Point options misleading

 Thoughts on this?

-#1 Updated by Klaus Stock almost 6 years ago
+#1 Updated by Klaus Stock about 6 years ago

 As the TOS field has an "unstable history" (RFC 3168), a most flexible approach should be imperative.
 That means that the user needs to be able to choose if he want to honor bits 6 & 7 as ECN or not - the latter case for devices or software which insist on putting 0x02 (aka lowcost or mincost) into the TOS field.